-Airbnb has a huge database of places to stay, whether you fancied renting a beach house in the Grenada, a tree house in Brazil or sharing a space with a local in New Jersey, they’ve pretty much got you covered.
+Airbnb has a huge database of places to stay, whether you fancied renting a beach house in Grenada, a treehouse in Brazil, or sharing a space with a local in New Jersey, they’ve pretty much got you covered.

 The places range from the basic to the downright fancy.
-Airbnbs work particularly well for groups traveling together or even a solo traveler looking for a more local experience.
+Airbnbs work particularly well for groups traveling together or even solo travelers looking for a more local experience.
 Airbnb is usually accommodation hosted by locals that live in the property or own it.

 Top reasons to stay in an Airbnb vs Hotels